fzerorubigd/TheFirstPlayer/README.md

 ### Variant: The plus one token (optional)

 If you have access to something to use as a plus one token then you can use this variant.
 These tokens are used to add one to a single die.
-Only one token is allowed to be used on a single die in each round, and dice can not go more than 6, also these tokens will be discarded at the end of the session and will not carry over to the next session if you are using the campaign mode.
+Only one token is allowed to be used on a single die in each round, and dice can not go more than 6, and player can use their token any time during the game, on any one of their dice, even after rolling the tiebreaker roll on the tie breaker die.

+Also these tokens will be discarded at the end of the session and will not carry over to the next session if you are using the campaign mode.

 This token only works when there are four or more players.
 The player before the last one that receives a die, receives one token.

 ## End of the session

+In this phase, if you are using the plus one variant, you have to discard all your plus one tokens.

-If you are not using the campaign mode, then return all the die to the owner and go home. see you next time.
+If you are not using the campaign mode, then return all the die to the owner and you can start fresh next time.

 ### Campaign tracker sheet

-If you are using the campaign mode, at the end of the session, if you want to continue for the next session, you need to write the number of dice that each player has in the campaign tracker sheet.
+If you are using the campaign mode, at the end of the session, you need to keep the number of dice that each player has in the campaign tracker sheet.
 It can be a piece of paper with a table like this:

 |              | 23/01/17 | 23/01/24 | 23/01/03 |     |
 | ---          | ---      | ---      | ---      | --- |